-DCED requires all grantees to invoice quarterly and expend 25% of their award within the first 5 months of the date on the award letter from the commonwealth; up to 75% by the 13th month and 100% of the grant must be incurred within 18 months.
+DCED requires all grantees to invoice quarterly.
+DCED will routinely inspect expenditure rates to monitor timeliness.
+100% of the grant expenditures must be incurred within 18 months of the contract start date.
 Grantees will have 30 days from the end of the contract to submit all invoices to DCED.
-Grantees that do not meet the expenditure deadlines may have a portion or all of their funds disencumbered from the contract.
+Grantees that do not meet the expenditure deadlines may have a portion or all their funds disencumbered from the contract.